 Pietri points to another difference between “CEO” and “founder” — one is a permanent title, while the other is not.

 Co-founders and founders create the business.
-They have the most at stake, often contributing their own funds to get the company going and working crazy hours as they push to get the startup off the ground.
-Especially in the early days, the buck stops with them.
+They have the most at stake, often contributing their own funds to get the company going and working crazy hours as they push to get the startup off the ground to (hopefully) turn it into a successful business.
+Especially in the early days of a new business, the buck stops with them.

-A founding member can often feel similar to a founder or co-founder because they come on so early in the process that they’re also putting in crazy hours and maybe even taking a pay cut in order to be a part of something important.
+A founding member can often feel similar to a founder or co-founder because they come on so early in the process that they’re also putting in crazy hours and maybe even taking a pay cut in order to be a part of something important, helping turn an idea into a profitable idea and from that into a full-on successful business.
 But a founding team member is an early employee, not a founder.
 One important difference?
 The types of stock the two groups receive.
 Founder’s equity is different from Employee Stock Grants.

-Now that you know the differences between all these terms, it’s time to get down to the nitty-gritty.
+Now that you know the differences between all these terms, it’s time to get down to the nitty-gritty of the business needs.
 Most important: How do you choose the right co-founder?
-The first think you should do is figure out what skills you’re lacking.
+(Fair warning, it's about as easy to find co-founders as it is to find venture capitalists to invest — and maybe even harder) The first thing you should do is figure out what skills you’re lacking.
 If you’re an engineer, maybe find a designer.
 If you’re an idea guy, definitely find an engineer and a designer.
 If you already have engineering and design under your belt, look for someone who’s really skilled at marketing and managing people.

 “If you're doing a tech startup, the co-founder should have a technical background if you don't have it,” entrepreneur Rui Delgado says.
 “That will save you a lot of money when you're bootstrapping, as well as making sure you deploy a great product as soon as possible.”